fdut/file-download-callableflow/README.md

 ## No-Functional Requirement
 - The API will be made available with App Connect on IBM Cloud (Saas offering)
-- Files are available on-premise and will be served through an existing App Connect Enterprise instance (Native install on Windows Server)
+- Files are available on-premises and will be served through an existing App Connect Enterprise instance (Native install on Windows Server)
-- Communication between the 2 instances (Cloud and on-premise) will be done with Callable flows
+- Communication between the 2 instances (Cloud and on-premises) will be done with Callable flows

-> The advantage of Callableflow is to have a secure connection between SaaS and On-Premise with mTLS communcation.
+> The advantage of Callable flow is to have a secure connection between SaaS and On-Premises with mTLS communication.

 ## Logical Architecture